cckmwong-data/customer_segmentation/README.md

-# Customer Clustering and Sales Analytics
+# Customer Clustering and Sales Analytics with K-Prototype

 ---
 ## Problem Statement